 Periodontal Treatment in Glenmont, NY

 At Bethlehem Town Family Dental, our strategy to establish and maintain good oral health is prevention!
-Our goal is to first get our patient to the optimal oral health with any necessary dental treatment and then teach them how to maintain it.
+Our goal is to first get our patients to optimal oral health with any necessary dental treatment and then teach them how to maintain it.
 We go over prevention strategies with every patient based on their risk for dental decay (cavities) and periodontal condition.
 The strategies include oral hygiene instructions, diet habits, a recommendation of any specific prevention products, and cleaning frequencies.

 Oral Hygiene and Diet Habits